elifleaf/intro-scientific-ml/_sources/index.md

 In-person office hours will be held ...

 I can be reached using the course slack at most other times, and will respond to questions as soon as I am able.
+Slack policy:
-Please note that questions related to course content, homework, etc should be posted and shared with everyone as this is a small class and many of us will benefit from the discussion.
++ General questions related to course content, homework, etc should be posted and shared with everyone, as this is a small class and many of us will benefit from the discussion.
++ If you need to post code or solutions, please post to me privately.

 ## Required Texts and Computer Tools

 ## Grading

+Grades are entirely homework based.
+There will be 7 homework assignments that are approximately evenly weighted.

 ## Disclaimer